top of page

 After a thorough study of the entire US, Robinson-Grant and his wife decided in 2015 to settle their family in Dorchester County.

-LeRoi ran as the Democratic candidate for Dorchester County Sheriff in 2022 to ensure the Sheriff department develop a stronger community focus and keep Dorchester County safe for everyone.
+LeRoi ran as the Democratic candidate for Dorchester County Sheriff in 2022 to ensure the Sheriff department developed a stronger community focus and kept Dorchester County safe for everyone.
 While he was unsuccessful in that particular bid, you are likely to see him elected sometime soon to public office.
-On the DCC, he has been organizing Democratic events and get-out-the-vote efforts across the County.
+At the DCC, he has been organizing Democratic events and get-out-the-vote efforts across the County.

 Mary Dennard-Turner